yarohtar/cam-maths-notes-obsidian/Information Theory/Discrete Memoryless Source.md

 A [[Source]] $\{ X_{n} \}$ taking values in a discrete set $A$ where all $X_{i}$ are identically distributed and independent is called a Discrete Memoryless Source.
+Sometimes it is also called a Bernoulli Source.
 ## Theorem
 A DMS $\{ X_{n} \}$ satisfies [[Asymptotic Equipartition Property]]
 with entropy equal to [[Mathematical Entropy]] $H(X_{1})$